-During the 2021-22 school year, Empower Generations utilized project design guides to create assignments.
-School staff was trained in diversity, equity and inclusion, as well as trauma-informed instruction, and PBL.
-School facilities were well-maintained and the learners were able to learn in a clean, safe learning environment.
+During the 2022-23 school year, Empower Generations utilized project design guides to create assignments.
+School staff was trained in diversity, equity, and inclusion, trauma-informed instruction, and PBL.
+A brand new campus was opened in January of 2023, with cutting-edge, trauma-informed spaces designed for project-based learning, collaboration, and high levels of rigor and engagement.
+The new facilities were incredibly well-received by families, learners, staff, local political representatives, and community members.